dreamcatcher-tech/network/Inbox/2024-10-08 0900 nApp package format.md

 Some nApps might be able to run in the browser, and be run in an iframe or other isolation mechanism ?

 Lifecycle hooks, like when the agent is being run, ended, and other times, we can run some kind of function that will update state to keep things relevant ?

+## Presentation
+It should look much like jsr.io, and should present what it is meant to do, provide a test playground where you can chat to the package directly, can ask it what it does etc.  Can also use a deeper tool to interpret what it advertises so you ask meta questions about itself, vs the interface it advertises.

+All apps should now how to hoist their call if they are incapable of answering, and so meta style questions should be hoisted.

+Then it would show files, which lets people browse the package and see what is in it.

+There